bobmahalo/DTCC/Derivatives.md

 ![[Untitled 4 12.jpg]]

 ![[Untitled 4 13.jpg]]
-you want to know where the hidden costs are in government.
+You want to know where the hidden costs are in government.

 https://www.federalreserve.gov/boarddocs/speeches/1996/19961005.htm